narun4sk/ratestask_sre/README.md

 ### Notes:

 Currently *prices* table allow duplicate records, which perhaps is a design flaw.
-I would suggest to alter the table schema by adding the *primary key* based on the following columns *orig_code, dest_code, day*:
+I would rather alter the table schema and add the *primary key* based on the following columns *orig_code*, *dest_code* and *day*:

 ```
 ALTER TABLE prices ADD PRIMARY KEY (orig_code, dest_code, day);